-Just like with non-inherited cholesterol issues, this contributes to atherosclerotic plaques, leading to a much higher-than-normal risk of coronary heart disease.
-Compared to people with average LDL cholesterol levels (less than 130 mg/dL), people with FH have a five times higher risk for coronary heart disease over a 30-year span.
+High LDL contributes to atherosclerotic plaques, leading to a much higher-than-normal risk of coronary heart disease.
+If left untreated, people with FH have 20 times the risk of developing heart disease.

 Causes of FH

-Familial hypercholesterolemia is caused by mutation in the gene for the LDL cholesterol receptor, which is involved in passing LDL from the body.
-Mutations in other genes can also cause inherited high cholesterol.
-Those genes include the PCSK9 gene and the gene for Apolipoprotein B. All these genes are connected with one another.
-If you inherit a specific type of mutation in any of these three genes, you can develop FH.
+Familial hypercholesterolemia is commonly caused by a mutation in the gene for the LDL cholesterol receptor, which is involved in passing LDL from the body.
+Mutations in other genes also can cause inherited high cholesterol.
+Those genes include the PCSK9 gene and the gene for Apolipoprotein B. If you inherit a specific type of mutation in any of these three genes, you can develop FH.

 Some people with FH have physical symptoms.
 Many don’t.

-If one person in a family has FH, it’s advisable for all first-degree relatives – parents, siblings, children – to be checked for it.
+If one person in a family has FH, then all immediate relatives — parents, siblings, children — should be checked for it.
 Similarly, if someone in a family has an early heart attack, it’s a good idea for other family members to get tested.

-Familial hypercholesterolemia can’t be treated by diet and exercise alone.
-These lifestyle changes can help, but medications are required when LDL cholesterol levels need to be reduced significantly.
-(As much as 50 or 75 percent.)
+Familial hypercholesterolemia cannot be treated by diet and exercise alone.
+These lifestyle changes can help, but medications are required when LDL cholesterol levels need to be reduced significantly (at least 50%).

-Treatment usually involves a statin drug, and it’s not uncommon for other cholesterol-lowering medications like ezetimibe to be required too.
-People with extremely high LDL, like those with homozygous familial hypercholesterolemia, may need to undergo a treatment called LDL apheresis.
+Treatment usually involves a statin drug, and other cholesterol-lowering medications, such as ezetimibe, also may be required.
+People with extremely high LDL cholesterol, such as those with HoFH, may need to undergo a treatment called LDL apheresis.
 This is a dialysis-like procedure that’s done every few weeks to remove cholesterol from the blood.

-Another class of lipid-lowering medications, bile acid sequestrants (such as cholestyramine or colesevelam), may also be used.
+Another class of lipid-lowering medications called bile acid sequestrants, which include cholestyramine or colesevelam, also may be used.
 These drugs reduce the amount of cholesterol absorbed by the intestines.
 This, in turn, lowers the amount of cholesterol that gets into the bloodstream.

-Two newly developed injectable antibodies, known as PCSK9 inhibitors, can also be used to lower cholesterol levels.
-These medications target and block the PCSK9 protein, which frees up more receptors on the liver to remove LDL cholesterol from blood.
-Although FDA-approved, PCSK9 inhibitors are a new, somewhat costly treatment option, with limited use.
+Injectable medications, known as PCSK9 inhibitors, also can lower cholesterol levels.
+These medications target and block the PCSK9 protein, which frees up more receptors on liver cells to remove LDL cholesterol from blood.